 “You should prefer a good scientist without literary abilities than a literate one without scientific skills.” – Leonardo da Vinci

 My scientific background is in the modelling and simulation of biological systems.
 I started my academic career as a geneticist (BSc Genetics, University of Nottingham, UK) and quickly realised that it was the modelling aspects of this field that I was most interested in.
 For example, the modelling of drift and selection in populations (work that has carried forward into work on ngrams).
 I then went on to study for an MSc Information Processing (University of York, UK), and eventually did a PhD in Computational Biology (University of York, UK).
 Over time, my interest in modelling social systems also developed.
-Now as a lecturer in Operations Management and Business Analytics my research still combines aspects of modelling and simulation, along with the analysis of complex or difficult data.

 Current Research Projects: